canonical/sphinx-docs-starter-pack/docs/tutorial/set-up.rst

 Review and remove the GitHub workflows in ``.github/workflows/`` that your project might not need:

-- :file:`sphinx-python-dependency-build-checks.yml` verifies Sphinx dependencies
+- :file:`sphinx-python-dependency-build-checks.yml` verifies Python dependencies for the documentation system.
+If your project has its own dependency checks, it won't need this workflow.
-- :file:`markdown-style-checks.yml` calls the built-in Markdown linter
+- :file:`markdown-style-checks.yml` calls the built-in Markdown linter.
+If your project already validates its Markdown files, it won't need this workflow.

 Build and run the local server